 For more information about our PGT courses, see Global Ethics MSc/Diploma/Certificate and International Law, Ethics, and Politics MA (a joint course with Law School).
 We are also in the process of starting another new joint MA course with Law School.
 This programme will be called Health, Bioethics, and Law and it will begin in September 2013 (more details to follow).

 The College of Arts and Law's Graduate School offers four scholarships each year for Global Ethics and Philosophy Masters-level students.
 These scholarships are fees-only awards for Home students.
-The deadline for applications is on Thursday the 25th of April.
-You can find more information about these scholarships and how to apply for them from the Graduate School's PG Taught funding page under the College scholarships tab.
+You can find more information about these scholarships and how to apply for them from the CAL Graduate School's funding pages.

 Herjeet Marway "The Global Ethics course allows space to grapple some of the most pressing global problems in the modern world in a robust philosophical way.
 I found the combined applied and theoretical approach particularly useful and illuminating, and most suited to my interests in global justice and moral and political philosophy more broadly.
 It was an excellent experience that led me to continue onto a PhD (in women, violence, and autonomy focusing on female suicide bombers) in the department"